Flowlabsio/flutter_starter_kit/README.md

 ## Export data from Firebase

-Aclaration: There isn't a way to export the data and insert in the emulator
+Aclaration: There isn't a "native" way to export the data from firebase and insert in the emulator,

 ### Firebase Auth